Retirement: The Impact of Divorce on Social Security Benefits

 Brick Lawyers Help Determine The Start of Federal Eligibility for Benefits

-How do I apply to recieve an Ex-Spouse`s Social Security?
+How do I apply to receive an Ex-Spouse`s Social Security?

 Applying for benefits can be a relatively simple process.
 Visit www.socialsecurity.gov and submit the following required documents to prove that you are entitled to receive your ex-spouse’s benefits: